Nonprofit Leadership Required Courses

 | 1 CR

 This course is designed to provide students with a hands-on experience to practice the tasks and duties typically performed in a nonprofit organization.
-PREREQUISITE/COREQUISITE: a minimum of 7 credits of the following courses: 10196123 Grant Writing and Management, 10196127 Fundraising and Event Planning, 10196131 Fundamentals of Nonprofit Management, 10196149 Dynamics of Board Relations, or 10196158 Managing Volunteers.
+PREREQUISITE: 10196131 Fundamentals of Nonprofit Management, COREQUISITES: 10104198 Social Media Marketing, 10196123 Grant Writing and Management, 10196127 Fundraising and Event Planning, 10196149 Dynamics of Board Relations, and 10196158 Managing Volunteers.

 10196164